termux/termux-widget/README.md

 The parent directory of the icons must have read permission, otherwise the plugin will not be able to read them.

-The icon file must be a regular file and its canonical path must exist under `~/.shortcuts/icons` directory.
+The icon file must be a regular file and its canonical path must exist under `~/.shortcuts/icons` or `~/.termux` directory.

 Open a non-root termux session and run the below commands to create the directory and give it read and write permissions `(0600)`.